Camera Features & Services

 As solar-powered cameras have grown in popularity on jobsites, TrueLook has continued to provide solar-power solutions that can be deployed quickly and easily.

-For jobsites that need more adaptable solar power, we also offer mobile camera trailers and solar skids.
+For jobsites that need more adaptable solar power, we also offer mobile camera trailers.
 All of these solutions are able to power a variety of fixed-position and PTZ TrueLook Cameras, which come standard with live viewing, Intelligent Security, and custom time-lapsing.

 If you’re looking for a solar-powered camera for your jobsite, get in touch with one of our knowledgeable experts to receive a customized recommendation.